How to Create a Vision Statement in 7 Easy Steps

 Don’t Be Afraid to Review and Revise

 When reviewing your vision statement, ask yourself whether it still reflects the aspirations and values of the organization.
-Consider whether it is still relevant to your customers, stakeholders, and employees.
+Consider whether it is still relevant to your customers, stakeholders, company culture, and employees.
 Think about whether it is still achievable and whether it reflects the long-term goals of the company.

 If you find that your vision statement is no longer effective, it may be time to revise it.
 This could involve updating the language or tone of the statement, or it could involve a complete overhaul of the statement to reflect the changing needs of the company.